-How to backup contacts, calendar and notes from Nokia Series 40
+How to backup contacts, calendar and notes from Nokia Series 40 phone

 Phonecopy client registration is simple.
 Choose your username and insert your email address, where we will send you a confirmation email that you will need to activate your account.